 (20) International students who have accepted an offer of enrolment and have been issued a CoE may request to defer commencement to a later study period.

-(21) The request to defer commencement must be made in writing to the Director, International Office, and state the grounds on which the request is based.
+(21) The request to defer commencement must be made in writing to the Director SCU International, and state the grounds on which the request is based.

-(22) A deferment will be approved where the Director, International Office is satisfied that the student has a compelling or compassionate reason for wishing to defer and is able to provide evidence that supports the grounds that are the basis for the claim.
+(22) A deferment will be approved where the Director is satisfied that the student has a compelling or compassionate reason for wishing to defer and is able to provide evidence that supports the grounds that are the basis for the claim.

-(23) A written response to the students request will be provided within 10 working days by the International Office Admissions Section team member responsible for case managing the original application for enrolment.
+(23) A written response to the students request will be provided within 10 working days by the SCU International Admissions Section team member responsible for case managing the original application for enrolment.

 (24) The response will detail the outcome and if refused will detail the reasons for the refusal.
 Where a student's request for deferral has been approved the student will be informed that deferring enrolment may affect his or her student visa.

-(25) Where a request to defer post-acceptance is approved the International Office Admissions Section team member who handled the student's application is responsible for advising DIAC using PRISMS (Provider Registration and International Student Management System) that the student has been granted approval to defer to a later study period.
+(25) Where a request to defer post-acceptance is approved the SCU International Admissions Section team member who handled the student's application is responsible for advising DIBP using PRISMS (Provider Registration and International Student Management System) that the student has been granted approval to defer to a later study period.

 (26) In reporting the deferment on PRISMS: